TUM-DSE/research-work-info/checklist.md

 ## Registration

-* [ ] Thesis registered towards the 15th of a month.
+* [ ] Registered (The thesis registration deadline is the 15th of a month, and the Guided Research/IDP can only be registered at the beginning of a semester.)

-## Towards thesis submission
+## Towards thesis/report submission

 2 months before submission:
-* [ ] I checked the resources on how to write a thesis.
+* [ ] I checked the resources on how to write a thesis/report.
-* [ ] Thesis structure prepared
+* [ ] Thesis/report structure prepared
 * [ ] ... and discussed with advisors
 * [ ] Checked if working title is still suitable
 * [ ] ... if not: application for changing the title filed

 ###################################################################
-# Thesis submission process starts here!
+# The submission process starts here!

-## Stage 1: Thesis final approval
+## Stage 1: Thesis/report final approval

-2 weeks before the submission deadline get the final approval to submit the thesis:
+2 weeks before the submission deadline get the final approval to submit the thesis/report:
-* [ ] Send thesis draft to the advisor
+* [ ] Send thesis/report draft to the advisor
-* [ ] Send thesis draft to Prof. Bhatotia
+* [ ] Send thesis/report draft to Prof. Bhatotia

 ## Stage 2: Official submission

-After the final approval from the advisor and Professor, submit the thesis:
+After the final approval from the advisor and Professor, submit the thesis/report:
-* [ ] One thesis printout delivered to Prüfungsamt
+* [ ] One thesis printout delivered to Prüfungsamt (**ONLY** required for BSc/MSc thesis)
 * [ ] One pdf to Prof. Bhatotia
 * [ ] One pdf advisor